ABOUT

 BIOGRAPHY

-Based in Palm Beach County, Florida, his work has been featured in solo exhibitions and at major art fairs like Red Dot Miami and the International Symposium of Experimental Art.
-Silverman contributes a distinctive voice to contemporary art, challenging perceptions of waste and inviting new perspectives on the convergence of technology and aesthetics.
+Based in Palm Beach County, Florida, his work has been shown in solo exhibitions and at major art fairs including Red Dot Miami and the International Symposium of Experimental Art.

 Artist’s Statement